hmaddi16/AWS-Projects/eCeipt: Receipt Parser & Notifier/README.md

 # eCeipt — AWS Receipt Parser & Notifier

-**eCeipt** is an AWS cloud-native project designed to automate the process of extracting information from uploaded receipt files and sending a parsed summary via email.
+**eCeipt** is designed to automate the process of extracting information from uploaded receipt files and sending a parsed summary via email.
 Built with serverless technologies and AWS native services, the system is event-driven and real-time.

 ## 🚀 Features